 - Before buying new furniture or household items, check the thrift stores, yard sales, and bulletin boards on campus for inexpensive, used items.
-If you are not familiar with these resources, ask someone at the Center for Global Education for more information. - If you live in an apartment, make a monthly food budget, shop carefully (use a list to avoid impulse buying), and eat at home most of the time.
-Students who live on campus should use their on-campus meal plan.
-Eating out or ordering pizza frequently can be expensive. - Be conscious of small but frequent expenditures that can add up to a very large expense over a period of time.
+If you are not familiar with these resources, ask someone at the Center for Global Education for more information. - If you live in an apartment, make a food budget, monthly carefully (use a list to avoid impulse buying), and eat at home most of Students who live on the time. campus should use their oncampus meal plan.
+Eating out or ordering pizza frequently can be expensive.

+- Be conscious of small but frequent expenditures that can add up to a very large expense over a period of time.
 (For example, a \$2.00 coffee drink every weekday = \$10.00 per week, \$40.00 per month and \$480.00 per year.) - Set aside the money you will need for necessities each month such as rent, food, transportation, laundry, telephone, and utilities before making nonessential purchases. - Be careful of credit card debt.
 Pay off your credit card balance at the end of each month. - Maintain a fund for emergencies and unexpected expenses. - Keep a record of your monthly expenses. - Plan carefully before inviting family members to join you in the United States.
-Spouses with F-2 status cannot work in the USA; family health insurance, medical care, and child care are very expensive in this country.
+Spouses with F-2 status cannot work in the USA; family health insurance, medical care, and childcare are very expensive.

-Information on "Budgeting and other Financial Assistance" is adapted from the International Student and Scholar Handbook of University of California (Davis 19).
+Information on "Budgeting and Financial Assistance" is adapted from the International Student and Scholar Handbook of University of California (Davis 19).